 As experienced professional recruiters we can help you overcome subconscious bias through our proven recruitment methodology and by supporting you with best practice advice on the interview and selection process.
-Here are some common biases that stop organisations selecting the best candidate along with effective strategies to overcome them.
-For ease of explanation each example is based on a panel interview scenario, a typical method of selection for mid-senior level roles.
+Here are some common biases that stop organisations selecting the best candidate, along with effective strategies to overcome them.
+For ease of explanation, each example is based on a panel interview scenario, a typical method of selection for mid-senior level roles.

 1. Confirmation bias

 Overcoming this bias: People fall prey to conformation bias when under pressure to fill a role quickly.
-But it’s important it is to get it right, so ensure the panel has time to reflect on the candidate and avoid making your decision based solely on one interview.
-If the associated familiarity with the candidate makes it difficult to move straight to a formal interview, invite them for a coffee first then bring them back on a different occasion for a standardised formal interview.
+But it’s important to get it right, so ensure the panel has time to reflect on the candidate and avoid making your decision based solely on one interview.
+If the associated familiarity with the candidate makes it difficult to move straight to a formal interview, invite them for a coffee first, then bring them back on a different occasion for a standardised formal interview.
 This will prevent them spending the formal interview talking about how long they’ve played golf with the person who referred them which may cause the panel to deviate from the planned interview questions.

 2. Anchoring and insufficient adjustment